encode/apistar/README.md

 # Requests

-API Star allows you to dynamically inject various information into your views using type annotation.
+API Star allows you to dynamically inject various information about the incoming request into your views using type annotation.

     from apistar import http